autonomousvision/sdfstudio/docs/sdfstudio-data.md

 # Customize your own dataset

-You can also implement your own data parser to use any other dataset or convert your own dataset to SDF Studio's data format.
+You can implement your own data parser to use your own dataset or convert your dataset to SDFStudio's data format.
 Here, we provide an example for converting the ScanNet dataset to SDF Studio's data format.
 ```bash
 python scripts/datasets/process_scannet_to_sdfstudio.py --input_path /your_path/datasets/scannet/scene0050_00 --output_path data/custom/scannet_scene0050_00
 ```